-Chestnut is a fast-growing hardwood that is widely available however it is poor firewood because of its low heat production, and it spits/pops when burning.
-Chestnut firewood needs to be seasoned for at least 2 full years to ensure you get as much heat as possible.
+Chestnut firewood needs to be seasoned for at least two full years to ensure you get as much heat as possible.
 It also burns with a moderate-to-high amount of smoke.

-Let’s look at the key criteria for chestnut firewood and judge how it compared to the top-tier hardwood alternatives.
+Let’s look at the key criteria for chestnut firewood and judge how it compares to the top-tier hardwood alternatives.

 - BTU: 18 million BTU/cord